The Federal Reserve is the central bank of the United States.

 The Federal Reserve of the United States has a number of methods for influencing the American money supply.
 Chief among these is the power of the Fed to increase or decrease the amount of currency in circulation.

 The Fed can purchase or sell government securities to its primary traders, which brings additional Federal Reserve Notes into circulation or removes excess paper money from the supply.

 The Fed also works with the U.S. Mint to print additional paper money, or to destroy the unneeded currency.

 Another of the Fed’s financial powers is its ability to influence the short-term interest rate.
 The Fed does this by changing the default rate at which it loans money to fellow banks.

-Since the money supply is a factor in determining the overall trade balance between currency markets, foreign exchange traders who work with US currency tend to keep a close eye on the actions of the Federal Reserve.
+Since the money supply is a factor in determining the overall trade balance between currency markets, foreign exchange traders keep a close eye on the actions of the Federal Reserve.